cambridge-cares/TheWorldAvatar/Agents/SewageNetworkAgent/SewageNetworkAgent/src/test/resources/DataEngineering/README.md

 # **Primasens Sewage Data Instantiation**

 This project provides functionality to instantiate data for the sewage network in Pirmasens.
-This repository provides tools to analyse the xml data structure and clean the provided data for further process; however, the data itself is confidential information and not available on github!
+This repository provides tools to analyze the XML data structure and clean the provided data for further process; However, the data itself is confidential information and not available on GitHub!

-## Setting up a virtual environment
+## **Description of modules**

+The `./Data` directory should exist before running the project.
+The `./Data/raw/` directory contains all the required input files including `dictionary.csv`, `main_datamodel.ttl`, `sub_datamodel.ttl`, `priority_tags_in_ontology.csv`, `sub_network_connections_consolidated_wo_geodata.csv`, and `HALTUNGEN-ALLE-5-2022.xml`.
+The `./Data/results/` directory contains all the output files generated during the running of scripts.

+Available scripts:

+`create_HG_KG_instances.py` extracts data from XML file based on priority tags, and cleans data for further processing.
+The output files created with this script are needed in the other two scripts.

+`match_KG_main_sub_instances.py` uses the `main_datamodel.ttl` and `sub_datamodel.ttl` files to extract KG labels of sub and main networks and find the corresponding KG instance name of each label.

+`match_HG_main_sub_instances.py` uses the `sub_network_connections_consolidated_wo_geodata.csv` file to extract HG labels of sub and main networks and then, find the corresponding HG instance name of each label.
+Also, it does some data cleaning.

+## **Running the project**

+### **Run with Docker**
+The `Dockerfile` file contains the instructions to build an Image and run all the above scripts.
+To build and start the agent locally, open up the command prompt in the same directory as this README, run

+`docker-compose up -d`

+The `./Data` folder would be used as a Docker Volume and outputs will be generated in `./Data/results`.

+### **Run with python virtual environment**

+#### **Creating virtual environment**

-It is highly recommended to use a virtual environment for this project.
-The virtual environment can be created as follows (`python` command might need to be replaced with `py` depending on whether Python is specified in system's `PATH` variables):
+The virtual environment can be created as follows (`python` command might need to be replaced with `py` depending on whether Python is specified in the system's `PATH` variables):

 `(Windows)`